 Are you interested in learning more about the Gitchi-Gami Trail Association?
 Come to our next meeting–the public is always welcome.
 We are also seeking interested, passionate individuals who may want to lend their talents to the GGTA board.

-Our next meeting will be held on Thursday, January 12th at 9:00am in the Tettegouche State Park Visitor Center Conference Room.
+Our next meeting will be held on Thursday, July 13th at 10:00am in the meeting room at Tettegouche State Park Visitors Center.
+This meeting is open to the public– please join us!

 |Date||Document 1||Document 2||Document 3|